The Art of Napping

 JFK - after a morning swim and lunch in bed.
 Then he and Jackie were said to have an undisturbed afternoon nap, only waking for another swim followed by dinner plus his official engagements of the day where he would carry on working into the evening.

 Ronald Reagan - having a finger on the nuclear button didn't stop this American president catching up on lost hours either.
 On leaving office he joked that his chair should be inscribed with the words 'RONALD RAGAN SLEPT HERE'.

 Margaret Thatcher the U.K.'s first woman prime minister often boasted about how she was able to function perfectly well on only four hours sleep a night...but the siestas and afternoon naps she took kept her energy levels well topped up for the full days (and often nights) work that she was renowned for.

 It's the type of sleep you get makes the difference.
 Researchers have show that rapid eye movement (REM) sleep or slow wave sleep even in very short bursts (this is the sleep where you dream) have a very beneficial effect on concentration and overall performance.

-So it would seem that the Art of napping is backed up by real scientific data although I'm not so sure the people listed above we're aware they just went with what felt right.
+So it would seem that the Art of napping is backed up by real scientific data and sleep statistics although I'm not so sure the people listed above we're aware they just went with what felt right.